riffomonas/reproducible_research/index.md

 * [How to collaborate with yourself and others](collaboration) (still in prep...)
 * [Automation and satisfying dependencies with makefiles](makefiles) (still in prep...)
 * [Doing open science](open_science) (still in prep...)

-To do...
-* update new_project with mothur batch files
-* move minimal R over
-* Redo kozich images with the w_metag data